IN THE SUPREME COURT OF GRENADA

 Whether the monthly repayment sum was a mathematical derivative of the sum loaned, the interest rate and the term of years repayable.

-(3) The amortization of the mortgage is the mathematical process involving the sum loaned, the rate of interest, and the term of years that dictates the repayment sum for the monthly repayment sum required over the period for the repayment of the loan.
+(3) The amortization of the mortgage is the mathematical process involving the sum loaned, the rate of interest, and the term of years that dictates the monthly repayment sum required over the period for the fulfilment of the loan.
 Both parties were not aware that the figure provided in the offer letter was an error on the Bank’s part and it was an honest mistake.

-(5) The plea for specific performance must be considered in the context of the finding of Bacon VC in Barrow v Scammens where the court opined that the courts of equity have relieved against honest mistakes in contracts where specific performance of them would impose a burden not contemplated and which would be an injustice to fix.
+(5) The plea for specific performance must be considered in the context of the finding of Bacon VC in Barrow v Scammell that the courts of equity have relieved against honest mistakes in contracts where specific performance of them would impose a burden not contemplated and which would be an injustice to fix.
 Counsel submits that Mr. Dubissette is seeking an unrealistic remedy of a repayment of a loan which was never intended or contemplated by the parties when the loan was concluded.

-Whether Mr. Dubissette is estopped in eguitv form claiming that the Bank ought to have deducted the sum of $1,668.74 monthly from his account.
+Whether Mr. Dubissette is estopped from claiming that the Bank ought to have deducted the sum of $1,668.74 monthly from his account.

 Whether Mr. Dubissette is entitled to damages for loss as a result of the Bank’s deductions